neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/ContentStructure.rst

 Nodes inside the TYPO3 Content Repository
 =========================================

-All content in Neos is stored not inside tables of a relational database, but inside a *tree-based* structure: the so-called TYPO3 Content Repository.
+The content in Neos is stored not inside tables of a relational database, but inside a *tree-based* structure: the so-called TYPO3 Content Repository.

 To a certain extent, it is comparable to files in a file-system: They are also